Session Summary

 - If

-WithAddSessionSummary(true)is also enabled and the rebuilt request still approaches the model context window, the framework performs one synchronousCreateSessionSummary(...)retry before calling the model - Model-layer token tailoring remains the final fallback
+WithAddSessionSummary(true)is also enabled and the rebuilt request still approaches the model context window, the framework performs one synchronousCreateSessionSummary(...)retry before calling the model - Model-layer token tailoring remains the final fallback.
+It trims whole message rounds, so keep recovered slices small enough that they still fit in the final provider request

 Context structure: